naezeroth/apurva-shukla.me/content/bookshelf/things-fall-apart/index.md

 This also demonstrates the reason religious movements in the past have led to persecution, because the very nature of power is questioned.

-As one sun sets, another rises, and what we observe is the dissolution of a world that was overpowered by another.
-What makes one right and one wrong?
+As one sun sets, another rises, and what we observe is the dissolution of a world that was overpowered by another - what makes one right and one wrong?

 > ‘Those were the days that men were men.’